 “Efficient efforts of the state to ensure the information security are needed.
 It should rely on the rationally built legal foundation and uniform understanding of strategic goals and common tasks,” the President said.

-Speaking about the practical measures and aspects of ensuring information security, Alexander Lukashenko deemed it necessary to pay more attention to the protection of the major constitutional framework of the society, first of all, connected with the state sovereignty.
+Speaking about the practical measures and aspects of ensuring information security, Aleksandr Lukashenko deemed it necessary to pay more attention to the protection of the major constitutional framework of the society, first of all, connected with the state sovereignty.
 “We see how information flows wash out the national mentality, identity of countries and nations.
 Social ties of people, ways of thinking, methods of communication, perception of reality are changing significantly.
 In this context, it is essential to promote the principles of humanity and justice, the priorities of strong family relations and a healthy lifestyle,” the head of state said.

-On the whole, Alexander Lukashenko remarked that today the information environment plays a key role for any state and every person.
+On the whole, Aleksandr Lukashenko remarked that today the information environment plays a key role for any state and every person.
 All-round interests of people are expanding, communication technologies are increasingly vibrant.
 Belarus is making progress in the formation of the information society, and global ratings where the country is ranked rather high prove that.

 “The number of electronic resources and communications is constantly on the rise in the country.
 In the coming decades the majority of industries will shift to new digital economic models.
 Of course, the state wants people to get full and reliable information.
 People should have an opportunity to protect their personal rights in the media space and make their lives more comfortable in general with the help of cutting-edge achievements,” the Belarusian leader said.